shmibs/dotfiles/README.md

 breaks your workflow when you have to refer to it for information. oh, and try [setting your hint keys](http://5digits.org/pentadactyl/faq#faq-hintkeys).

-###dunst/dmenu/stalonetray/compton/dzen2/nitrogen
+###dunst/dmenu/trayer/compton/bar/nitrogen
-useful things all around. i haven't bothered with any fancy-pants dmenu configs just yet. maybe after finishing up with dzen2 and (maybe) switching to zsh (now that i have an ssd and completions don't take forever to load).
+useful things all around. i'm still trying to figure out alternative mouse buttons with bar.